UVision Air

 UVision Air Ltd. is an Israeli defense technology company established in 2011.
 It engaged in the development, manufacturing and sales of advance missiles and loitering munition systems for land, air, and naval military forces.
 The company’s products, called HERO, are designed for targeted attacks against a variety of threats at various ranges.

+Uvision is a company owned by businessman Aaron Frenkel, who took control of it through the company Magnus after the bankruptcy of businessman Efraim Menashe.

 The company established the UVision USA Corporation in the United States, and AVision Systems Private Ltd. in India.